hacs/integration/docs/index.md

 - [custom-components](https://github.com/custom-components)
 - [custom-cards](https://github.com/custom-cards)

-But you can add any other repository that meed the requirements, to do so go to the "SETTINGS" tab.
+But you can add any other repository that meets the requirements, to do so go to the "SETTINGS" tab.

 ![settings](images/settings.png)